Spudds/Spudds/README.md

 - I’m currently working on pretty much nothing because my ADHD is too bad LMAO
 - I’m currently learning GO and CSS (properly) because why the fuck not lol
+- I mainly use Python for pretty much everything and make all my repos private
 - Please don't ask me any kind of question I am retarded
-- 📫 How to reach me: ...
 - Fun fact: I live in South West England and have a dog.
-I can also speak a pretty decent amount of Norwegian :flag_nb:
+I can also speak a pretty decent amount of Norwegian 🇳🇴

 Ways to contact me: